jonnyasmar/markdown-docs/example.md

 # Markdown Docs: Example Document

-This document serves as an example to showcase the capabilities of the **Markdown Docs** VS Code extension.
-It includes various Markdown elements and highlights features relevant to the extension.
+This comprehensive example demonstrates the powerful features of the Markdown Docs VS Code extension.
+It showcases various Markdown elements enhanced by the extension's capabilities, providing a hands-on exploration of editing, commenting, searching, and formatting features in action.

 ---